Satwik-Kar/WeatherForecast/README.md

 # WeatherAPI
-a weather report mern application for getting weather realtime weather report from location
+a weather report mern application for getting realtime weather report from location